Nixola/Nixbot/README.md

 !secret: it can only be called by Nix.
 Makes Nix the only Master, a Rank 0 one.

-!help: sends informations toabout itself to users.
+!help: sends informations about itself to the user who calls it.